flanksource/docs/mission-control/docs/guide/config-db/concepts/relationships.md

 Relationships associate two different configs.
 They help in visualizing the connection of a config above and below in a hierarchy.
 Example: A kubernetes pod is linked to a Deployment and ReplicaSet and also to the persistent volumes.

+For full schema reference, see [Relationships Reference](/docs/reference/config-db/transformation#relationships).

 Relationships come in 2 types:

 **Hard Links** represent a physical relationship, e.g. A pod is always a child of namespace, hard links are created automatically by the relevant scraper or can be created by specifying `Parent Type` and `ID` in custom scrapers.
+Use the `parent` field to control whether matched configs become parents or children.

 **Soft Links** represent logical relationships and can have directionality. e.g. Node is related to a pod that runs on it, and a pod is related to an Persistent Volume that is attached the pod.
 Soft Links are created automatically by some scrapers e.g. Using `ownerRef` in kubernetes and `subnet-id` in AWS.
 Custom soft links can be created using a `relationship` transform: